This page was last updated on 17th January 2019

 Will I have to link scans/UIs to patient records on my PMR system?

 There is not a specific requirement within the Delegated Regulation to record or link unique identifiers to particular patients.
 No patient-specific information will be captured or stored within the repositories system, including the UK hub.

-In due course, some PMR systems may allow UIs to be linked to the records of patients to improve pharmacovigilence and product recalls.
+PMR systems may in the future allow UIs to be linked to the records of patients to improve pharmacovigilence and product recalls.

 How long will it take to authenticate a medicine?